-Led redesign of Seesaw Learning's desktop experience used by millions of teachers, students, and school administrators, leading to increased usability and conversion.
+Led redesign of Seesaw Learning's desktop experience used by millions of teachers, students, and school administrators, leading to increased usability and 14% increase in conversion.

 My role